-• How long have sharks been around?
-9. How many teeth are in an adult human mout A. 400 years B. 4 million years C. 400 million years (as long as they keep their teeth clean)?
-2. What do you call an animal that only eats plants?
-10. What chemical is found in a sharks tooth and 3.
-What do you call a person that only eats plants?
+9. How many teeth are in an adult human mouth (as long as they keep their teeth clean)?
+10. What chemical is found in a sharks tooth and in toothpaste?
 11. What does this chemical help to do?
-4. Name the three main types of tooth in your mouth?
 12. What is the name given to hardened plaque?
-5. What is a sharks skeleton made from?
-Which part of your body is made from this?
-12. What attacks the enamel to form cavities in t 6.
-An animal (like you) that eats a varied diet is called what?
-14. Give me three ways to keep your teeth healt 7.
-What type of shark is this and what food would it eat?
-15. What do you call something that turns sunlig 8.
-How many teeth does a Blacktip Reef Shark go through in a lifetime?
-16. Energy in a food chain flows from the human mouth ו clean)?
+13. What attacks the enamel to form cavities in your teeth?
+14. Give me three ways to keep your teeth healthy?
+15. What do you call something that turns sunlight into energy?
+16. Energy in a food chain flows from the to the